webian/pb_social/Documentation/Configuration/Index.rst

 - The redirect uri is just an obligatory value you must provide to be able to authenticate via OAuth.
 Simply type in the base url of the page you use the plugin for or your business homepage.
 The APIs just need an url they can send the access code to, so just provide any url you like in the respective developer console.

+**How do I setup LinkedIn?**

+- For showing LinkedIn company posts, you need to be administrator of this company.
+In the developer backend you'll need to set permissions "r_basicprofile" and "rw_company_admin".
+After setting up permissions proceed by following steps 1 to 3 of this manual: https://developer.linkedin.com/docs/oauth2 (as usual redirect URL can be any url since you only need the given codes).
+It is important to exchange the authorization code, obtained in step 2, for an access token very quickly, since these codes expire after approximately 20 seconds.
+Tools like postman can be useful for this but are not necessary.